MohitMahajan03/Final-Year-Eng/7th-sem/PE4/NPTEL/week1.md

     * The links comprising the path are not dedicated

 * Working
+    * To set up virtual circuit, a _call request packet_ is sent and it also sets up the routing tables.
+    * The _call accept packet_ is an ack packet that the virtual circuit has been setup.
     * Route is established a priori.
     * Packet forwarded from 1 node to the next using store-and-forward scheme.
     * Only the virtual circuit number needs to be carried out by the packet.